saperio/grunt-image-size/README.md

 Please, lint and test the code before posting PRs.

 Run `npm test` to lint and test the code.
 See some lint errors?
 Run `npm run format` to fix them.
 See tests failing?
 Now it's real time to make them pass.
+Use `npm run test:watch` for easier workflow.

 ## License
 Copyright (c) 2014 SAPer.
 Licensed under the MIT license.